 gets together and decides they can handle three major activities per year, don't

-decide to add a Maple Park Days festival as a fourth project, thinking it
+decide to add a complex Maple Park Days festival as a fourth project, thinking it

 somehow doesn’t count because it's for fun.